Aaqib2212/Restaurant_Billing_System/README.md

 2. **Persistent Storage**: All invoices are saved in a binary `.dat` file for later retrieval.
 3. **Invoice Search by Customer**:  Search for previous invoices by entering the customer's name.
 4. **Bill Formatting**: Separate functions for header, body, and footer display clean and structured billing output.
-5. **Tax and Discount Calculation**:  Automatically applies 10% discount and 9% CGST + SGST on net total.
+5. **Tax and Discount Calculation**:  Automatically applies 10% discount and 5% CGST + 5%SGST on net total.
 6. **Menu-Driven Interface**:  Simple and clear terminal interface for easy navigation.

 # Tech Stack